 Suggestions

-Add 1-2 concrete example outputs showing a complete recommendation with all fields (idea name, why it fits, how to start, expected outcome, resources needed) for a specific user scenario
+Add a concrete worked example showing a sample user scenario and a complete recommendation using the output format template (idea name, why it fits, how to start, expected outcome, resources needed).

 | Dimension | Reasoning | Score |